In this series, I dig a little deeper into the meaning of psychological terms. This week’s term is safety behaviour.

-Safety behaviour is a concept in cognitive behavioural therapy (CBT) refers to avoidance and related behaviours that people use to try to cope with anxiety.
+Safety behaviour is a cognitive behavioural therapy (CBT) concept that refers to avoidance and related behaviours that people may use to try to cope with anxiety.
 While safety behaviours may decrease anxiety temporarily, they actually reinforce the anxiety response to whatever the feared stimulus may be.
-And despite what monkey mind is busy telling you, they don’t improve your actual physical safety.
+And despite what monkey mind is busy telling you, a safety behaviour does not improve your actual physical safety.

-These maladaptive behaviours frequently occur in anxiety disorders, OCD, and PTSD, but they’re not disorder-specific and may be used by anyone who’s unable to access more adaptive coping techniques.
+These maladaptive behaviours frequently occur in anxiety disorders, OCD, and PTSD, but they’re not disorder-specific.
+Anyone who’s unable to access more adaptive coping techniques may end up relying on safety behaviours.
 They’re not a symptom per se, but rather an attempt to manage underlying symptoms.

-There are two key types of safety behaviours: preventative behaviours try to keep you out of the anxiety-provoking situation in the first-place, while restorative behaviours are used as a way of running for the exit doors when in the midst of an anxiety-provoking situation.
+There are two key types of safety behaviours, preventative and restorative.
+Preventative behaviours try to keep you out of the anxiety-provoking situation in the first place, while restorative behaviours are used as a way of running for the exit doors when in the midst of an anxiety-provoking situation.

-Psychological tests may be used to evaluate the frequency of safety behaviour usage.
+Psychological tests may be used to evaluate the frequency of safety behaviour usage, and you may find you’re surprised by just how often you’re using them without even realizing it.
 The Subtle Avoidance Frequency Examination and the Social Behaviour Questionnaire measure safety behaviours related to social anxiety, and can give you more detailed examples of some specific safety behaviours.

-Prolonged exposure treatment, including exposure and response prevention for OCD, takes advantage of the natural response for anxiety to decrease if a person remains in a situation long enough, because the mind can only sustain full tilt anxiety related to a particular situation for so long.
-This usually starts to happen after around 45-60 minutes, but the key is to stay in the situation until that drop-off occurs.
-Prolonged exposure has the opposite effect of safety behaviours by causing a spike in anxiety initially, then a delayed drop in anxiety.
+Prolonged exposure treatment, including exposure and response prevention for OCD, takes advantage of the natural response for anxiety to decrease if a person remains in a situation long enough.
+The mind and body can only sustain full tilt anxiety related to a particular situation for so long.
+This usually starts to happen after around 45-60 minutes.
+The key is to actually remain in the situation until that drop-off occurs.
+Prolonged exposure has the opposite effect of safety behaviours, in that it causes an initial anxiety spike, then there’s a longer-term drop in anxiety.
 This natural drop in anxiety reinforces to the brain that the associated situation is not in fact dangerous.